 “I mean, my garden is not dead.
 It’s growing nicely.
 But there’s a body.
 A dead one.”

 Lucy took a breath.
-Her heart felt as if it would fly away.
 “There’s a dead body lying in my annuals.”

 “I’m serious.
 You know, I thought it was a man.
 But, as it turns out, it’s a woman.
 Or, was a woman.
 It looks like the waitress.”

 “The one at Paheli.
 Listen, I should call the cops.”